JeremyDForsythe/icecream-tutorials/Tutorial1_DataBasics/Tutorial1_DataBasics.md

   <img src="Clouds.png" width = 250 />
 </p>

 Satellite observations have many advantages over other types of measurements.
 They have continuity through space and time, but they can not accurately measure through clouds.
-To handle this, NASA has built cloud detection algorithms and included that data in AρρEEARS.
+To handle this, NASA has built cloud detection algorithms and included that data in A&#961;&#961;EEARS.

 <p align="center">
 	<img src="ExploreClouds.png" alt="Explore Cloudiness" width = 800>